seanmorris/php-wasm-site/pages/compiling/custom-builds.md

 ### build

 Use this to build custom version of php-wasm.
-Its recommended to build this to an empty directory using a `.php-wasm-rc` file.
+It's recommended to build this to an empty directory using a `.php-wasm-rc` file.

 ```bash
 npx php-wasm-builder build